-NBA Live 09: All-Play Review
+NBA Live 09: All-Play Review for Nintendo Wii

-NBA Live 09: All-Play box art
+NBA Live 09: All-Play Review for Nintendo Wii

 Basketball may very well be second only to football in terms of the most popular sport in North America.
 It’s fast-paced, high-scoring, and certainly a very exciting sport.
 When it comes to the video game, however, I get the feeling that developer EA Canada may have missed the mark with NBA Live 09: All-Play for the Wii.
 It’s not a complete disaster and is a bit of a step up from last year’s NBA Live for the Wii, but it’s still a good idea to keep your distance.